 What happens if you hold two magnets together?
 Can you feel them attract and repel each other?

-Magnets have two poles, a north pole and a south pole.
+Magnets have two poles: a north pole and a south pole.
 The north pole of one magnet will repel (push away) the north pole of another magnet.
-The south pole will repel another south pole.
+The South Pole will repel another South Pole.
 Opposite poles are attracted to each other.

 Magnets attract objects made with iron.
-Remember Aluminium is not magnetic.
+Remember, Aluminium is not magnetic.

 Links with English

-Can you write a list of magnetic and non-magnetic items.
+Make a list of magnetic and non-magnetic items.

 Links to Maths